-Coefficient of determination ( $\mathbb{R}^2$ ) is used to measure how far the model's ability to explain variation in the dependent variable (Ghozali, 2005). $\mathbb{R}^2$ values are getting close to 1, meaning the independent variables provide almost all the information needed to predict the variation in the independent variable.
+Coefficient of determination (R2) is used to measure how far the model's ability to explain variation in the dependent variable (Ghozali, 2005).
+R2 values are getting close to 1, meaning the independent variables provide almost all the information needed to predict the variation in the independent variable.
 The coefficient of determination being used is the value of adjusted R Square because it is more reliable in evaluating the regression model.
 Adjusted R Square value can go up or down when the independent variable is added to the model.
-In contrast to the value of $\mathbb{R}^2$ which would have increased an additional independent variable, regardless of whether these variables significantly influence the dependent variable.
-From the table 4.10 above, it shows that the value of Adjusted R Square is 0.323 it means that the change of dependent variables (Export Mining, Exchange rates, Interest Rate).
+In contrast to the value of R2which would have increased an additional independent variable, regardless of whether these variables significantly influence the dependent variable.
+From the table 4.10 above, it shows that the value of Adjusted R Square is 0.323 it means that the change of dependent variable, Foreign Direct Investment Mining Sector 32.3 % can be explained by the independent variables (Export Mining, Exchange rates, Interest Rate).
 And the other 67.7 % is explained by other causes outside the model.
 Standard Error of the Estimate (SEE) in the table above 128,290,898.710, which have value smaller than the standard deviation which is 155,939,137.462.
+Smaller value of SEE will make regression equation more precise in predicting the dependent variable.